 3. Transition Metal Carbides as Counter Electrode Materials 4.
 Transition Metal Nitrides as Counter Electrode Materials 5.
 Transition Metal Sulphides as Counter Electrode Materials 6.
 Chalcogenides as Counter Electrode Materials 7.
 Carbon Nanotubes and Their Composites as Counter Electrode Materials 8.
 Carbon Nanofibers and Their Composites as Counter Electrode Materials 9.
 Quantum Dots as Counter Electrode Materials

-Alagarsamy Pandikumar is a scientist in the Organic and Materials Electrochemistry Division of the CSIR-Central Electrochemical Research Institute, Karaikudi, Tamil Nadu, India.
-He obtained his PhD in chemistry (2014) from the Madurai Kamaraj University, Madurai, India.
-He successfully completed his postdoctoral fellowship (2014–2016) from the University of Malaya, Malaysia, under its High Impact Research grant.
-He then joined the Functional Materials Division of the CSIR-Central Electrochemical Research Institute as a scientist.
+Alagarsamy Pandikumar is a scientist at the Organic and Materials Electrochemistry Division of the CSIR-Central Electrochemical Research Institute, Karaikudi, Tamil Nadu, India.
+He obtained his PhD in chemistry (2014) from the Madurai Kamaraj University, India, and completed his postdoctoral fellowship (2014–2016) from the University of Malaya, Malaysia, under its High Impact Research grant.
+He then joined the Functional Materials Division of the CSIR-Central Electrochemical Research Institute.
 His current research involves development of novel materials with graphene and graphitic carbon nitride, in combination with metals, metal oxides, polymers, and carbon nanotubes, for photocatalysis, photoelectrocatalysis, dye-sensitized solar cells, and electrochemical sensor applications.

-Kandasamy Jothivnekatachalam is head and a professor at the Department of Chemistry, Anna University, BIT campus, Tiruchirappalli, India.
+Kandasamy Jothivnekatachalam is a professor and head of the Department of Chemistry, Anna University, BIT campus, Tiruchirappalli, India.
 He obtained his PhD in chemistry from the University of Madras, Chennai, India.
 His current research focuses on photocatalysis for energy and environmental applications and his other research interests are functional materials, photocatalysis, photoelectrochemistry, photoelectrocatalysis, and dye-sensitized solar cells.